alleyinteractive/tmsconnect/inc/database/README.md

 # Database Processors
 This folder contains the database sytems processors for connecting to a museum system.
-Originally buit for Freer & Sacklers TMS MySQL Database, this code can be adapted to any museum system by creating the corresponding system classes found in the systems subdirectory.
+The generic tmsconnect system found in the processor directory was originally buit for Freer & Sacklers TMS system exported to a MySQL Database.
+This code can be adapted to any museum system by creating the corresponding processor classes.
+You can declare the processor subdirectory to read the class files from using the `tmsc_system_path` filter hook.